Best turntables of 2023

 The turntable can play two speeds of vinyl: 33s and 45s.
 Unlike the Orbit Basic, in order to switch speeds, you must lift the platter to change the position of the rubber belt.
 The turntable features a manual return tonearm and has an adjustable counterweight.
 Basically, once the record is finished, you must return the tonearm to the beginning yourself.
 An adjustable counterweight is important because too much force will wear out vinyl and too little force makes the sound less full.
 You connect a receiver or speakers via RCA outputs on the back.
 The MDF— medium density fiberboard—plinth comes in three colors: walnut, red, or black.

 The Denon DP-450USB is belt-driven turntable that requires a little more setup than some other turntables I’ve been testing, but the step-by-step instructions actually made me feel more comfortable with the machine since they are packed helpful tips and detailed diagrams, highlighting specific parts.
 The design is also super modern and sleek.

 The Denon has a built-in phono amplifier (you can plug it directly into a stereo system).
 What makes this machine unique compared to the other three I am testing is its built-in analog-to-digital converter.
 This feature lets you plug a USB stick into the front and record your vinyl recording to MP3 or WAV recordings.
 Once recorded, Denon recommends using the PC-specific MusiCut software that is available on the company’s website for free.
 Apple computers can simply rip the files directly from the USB storage device.

 This ripping feature is particularly useful for DJ sets where you have to travel or transferring rare recordings that might not be available on streaming services to a digital space to enjoy from anywhere.
 Instead of having to lug your vinyl around with, you can bring your laptop or smartphone.
-It also features a built-in equalizer to give a little more life to the recordings you are listening to.
+It also features a built-in equalizer to give a little more life to your recording equipment.